stefan-grafberger/mlwhatif/README.md

     `python setup.py test` <br>

 ## Detailed Example
-We prepared a [demo notebook](demo/feature_overview/feature_overview.ipynb) to showcase mlwhatif and its features.
+We prepared a [demo notebook](demo/feature_overview/feature_overview.ipynb) to showcase mlmq and its features.

 ## Notes
 * For debugging in PyCharm, set the pytest flag `--no-cov` ([Link](https://stackoverflow.com/questions/34870962/how-to-debug-py-test-in-pycharm-when-coverage-is-enabled))